 - You save time and can sleep longer

-Contrary to common belief, breakfast is only the most important meal of the day for the food industry.
-Advertisements and media have taught us that it is almost a punishable offense to skip breakfast.
+Contrary to common belief, breakfast is only the food industry’s most important meal.
+Advertisements and media have taught us that skipping breakfast is almost punishable.

 Over the decades, we have learned to be hungry in the morning.
 But this is not natural.